Sverre Petterssen

 Sverre Petterssen (19 February 1898 – 31 December 1974) was a Norwegian meteorologist, prominent in the field of weather analysis and forecasting.

 Early life

 Born in Norway into a humble family, he paid for his higher education by working at the telegraph office, and a nursery provided by the armed forces that he joined as a recruit.
 He studied in Bergen where he met Tor Bergeron during a lecture, and was so impressed by his analysis of a 1922 storm that he joined the Bergen School of Meteorology in 1923.

-In the late 1920s, he worked at the Geophysical Institute in Tromsø, northern Norway.
+In the late 1920s, he worked at the Geophysical Institute in Tromsø in northern Norway.

 Career

 After school, he remained a weather officer in the Norwegian Air Force until 1939.
 He went to the US in 1935, lecturing on Norwegian meteorological theories to the US Navy and Caltech.
 In 1939, he was hired by MIT as head of the meteorology department and wrote two important books there: Weather analysis and forecasting (1940) and Introduction to Meteorology (1941).

 With the invasion of Norway, Petterssen returned to Europe and offered his services in England to the Met Office, on loan from the Norwegian Air Force.
 During World War II, he served as a weather forecaster for bombing raids and special operations.